ssvlabs/SIPs/sips/cluster_consensus.md

 Since the `DutyRunner` will not have its specific `QBFTController`, it must have a way to start a consensus instance and receive its decided value.
 For that, we propose applying the observer design pattern by which the `DutyRunner` (observer) can be updated upon a `QBFT Instance` (observable) termination.

-We suggest that the `DutyRunner` holds a reference to the operator's `QBFTController` to start a `QBFT Instances` and observe it.
+We suggest that the `DutyRunner` holds a reference to the operator's `QBFTController` to start a `QBFT Instance` and observe it.

 ```go
 func (r *DutyRunner) execute() {